-A previous ANSI X9.62 standard, Public Key Cryptography For The Financial Services Industry, defined some of the same curves as the IANA list, but with different names.
+This is because a previous ANSI X9.62 standard, Public Key Cryptography For The Financial Services Industry, defined some of the same curves as the IANA list, but with different names.
 Where this occurs either name can be used in the VisiBroker configuration.

-- The IANA secp192r1 is the same as the ANSI prime192v1 - The IANA secp256r1 is the same as the ANSI prime256v1
+For example, the IANA secp256r1 is the same as the ANSI prime256v1.